 2. Scientists Are Learning the Power of Outreach

 This article talks about the growing interest in science and research communication and the challenge the field is currently facing.

-Given the impact research can have beyond academia, organisations ought to invest more in time and resources in providing materials and resources to encourage people to get involved.
-Ngumbi believes that there are more aspects which should be taken into account such as creating more teaching resources, collaborating for a greater impact, and rewarding scientists.
+Given the impact research can have beyond academia, organisations ought to invest more time and resources in providing materials and resources to encourage people to get involved.
+Ngumbi believes that there are more aspects that should be taken into account such as creating more teaching resources, collaborating for a greater impact, and rewarding scientists.

 Moreover, Ngumbi argues that there is an increase in workshops and classes that are meant to provide scientists with the necessary resources and skills to disseminate their findings and which would require a need to collaborate for impact.
 Finally, she stresses the idea that those actively engaged in science communication should be acknowledged and rewarded.
 According to Ngumbi, “such incentives will increase the motivation and number of people who want to pursue science communication”.